 The Server Windows credentials authentication method lets you connect to a data source using the Windows identity that is running the Dundas BI IIS application pool.

-Use this method when the IIS app pool user/identity already has access to the data source (e.g., the data source does not contain any sensitive information).
+Use this method when the IIS application pool user/identity already has access to the data source (for example, when the data source does not contain any sensitive information).

 2.2.
 SQL Server authentication